 Dance, March, and Sing!

 Right as I exited the station, I could see all sorts of Pikachu posters, banners, and people wearing Pikachu hats for the event.
-There were 8 events that were going on throughout the week, with the huge Pikachu Parade occuring on the first day.
-With so many events to chose from, I decided to check out the new Splash Up first to see what all the fuss was about.
+There were 8 events that were going on throughout the week, with the huge Pikachu Parade occurring on the first day.
+With so many events to choose from, I decided to check out the new Splash Up first to see what all the fuss was about.

 Arriving at the brick warehouses known as Aka Renga, I saw a ton of people gathered together in front of a big stage.
 I found a decent spot in the back and looked on as several Pikachu jumped on stage and the next thing I knew, jets of water were blasted into the air!
 Tons of people were getting wet, giving them relief from the sweltering summer heat.
 Pikachu danced on stage to lively music as everyone cheered on.
 It was a lot of fun and luckily I only got slightly hit by water.